carlosjennings1991/Cryptocurrencies/README.md

 - [x] Remove cryptos without any supply

 ## Step 2: Standardize our Data.
 We use the StandardScaler to our Alrgorithm and ProofType features.
 Standardizing our data centers the mean at zero and the standard deviation at 1.
+This is done to not distort our results later, like when we need to plot our data.

 <img src="https://github.com/carlosjennings1991/Cryptocurrencies/blob/main/StandardizeData.png">

+___

+## Step 3: Use PCA (Principal Component Analysis) on our Scaled Data
+This reduces the number of features of our data down to a predetermined number (3 for our purposes).
+The remaning columns contain the majority of the variation within the data.